NixOS/foundation/role_and_responsibilities.md

 - Handle the administrative, legal and financial tasks of the Foundation
 - Serve as an interface between the community and the corporate/governmental world
   - Handle sponsoring and donations
-- Organize the team structure
+- Provide a framework for teams to self-organise
 - Fund community events and efforts
 - Unblock things that would be stuck otherwise
   - Arbiter in case of conflicts